WebDevStudios/custom-post-type-ui/README.md

 ## Changelog

+**1.3.3**
+* Revert Changes for ajax/heartbeat API requests before post type registration.
+3rd party or other plugins were breaking because post types were not registered.

 **1.3.2**
 * Fixed: Logic issue with cptui js files loading where they weren't meant to.
 * Fixed: Required markers missing on required post type fields.